driusan/dewm/src/OverrideRedirect.md

 ```

 That didn't seem to help anything.
 If we look at the events getting printing
-when we try clicking a window, we see that we get a ClientMessage, an EnterNotify,
+when we try clicking in a window that's broken, we see that we get a ClientMessage,
-and an UnmapNotify.
+an EnterNotify, and an UnmapNotify.

 In our EnterNotify, we set active window.
 Perhaps we should check the OverrideRedirect
 there, too, because we don't want our activeWindow to point to a transient window.